hsarfraz/llm-Inference/03_serving_phi3-vision/README.md

 ![image](https://github.com/hsarfraz/llm-Inference/blob/main/03_serving_phi3-vision/_images/82491256.png)

-## Prompt to extract case name and court
+## phi3-vision prompt to extract case name and court
 Curl command with custom prompt to extract court case name and associated court
 ```bash
 curl --form file=@82491256.png --form prompt="OCR the text of the image.
 Extract the text of the following fields and put it in a JSON format: 'CASE NAME','COURT'" http://<host ip address>:5001/ocr